 A Gray Pitbull Dog is highly unusual and can cost a pretty penny.
 So, how does the Pitbull Dog Grey coat fare against other coat colors?
 Let’s find out.

-This resulted in the four Pitbull types we know today:
+The four Pitbull types we know today:

 - The American Pit Bull Terrier (APBT)